rbbert243/ClientHttp/README.md

 # Tema4PCom

-This is a project for the "Programming Concepts" course at the Politehnica University of Bucharest.
-The project consists of a client-server application that allows users to perform various operations on a database.
+This assignment is for the Politehnica University of Bucharest's "Protocoale de Comunicatie" course.
+Users can execute different operations on a database using the project's client-server application.

 ## Client

-This project is built using CMake.
-To build the project, make sure you have CMake version 3.10 or higher installed on your system.
-Then, follow these steps:
+CMake is used to build this project.
+Make sure you have CMake version 3.10 or higher installed on your system in order to create the project. then take these actions:

-1. Clone the repository to your local machine.
+1. Copy the repository to your personal computer.
-2. Navigate to the project directory.
+Go to the project directory by navigating.
-3. Create a build directory: `mkdir build`.
+3. Use'mkdir build' to create a build directory.
-4. Navigate to the build directory: `cd build`.
+4. Use 'cd build' to get to the build directory.
-5. Generate the build files: `cmake ..`.
+5. Run 'cmake..' to create the build files.
-6. Build the project: `make`.
+6. Use the'make' command to build the project.

-The resulting executable will be located in the `build` directory.
+The 'build' directory will house the finished executable.

 ### Usage